Ziggyyyyyyyy/hospital-management-system-v2/README.md

     "..."
   ]
 }

-The generated summary is stored in the database and associated with the appointment.
+The generated summary is persisted and associated with the relevant appointment.

 The AI is used as a documentation and preparation aid, not as a replacement for clinical judgment.